We still offer opportunities for graduates to study for a

 research degree (PhD/D.Phil) in particle physics at the Rutherford

-Appleton Laboratory (RAL).
+Appleton Laboratory (RAL) in 2019.
 Financial support is normally through an STFC

 Postgraduate Studentship award, available to UK residents and EU